Skip to content

 Tags

-"Birthday Greetings" 1907 Advertising Postcard birthday Birthday Postcard Chicago Illinois christmas Christmas Postcard circa 1905 circa 1908 circa 1910 circa 1915 circa 1920 circa 1925 circa 1940 Columbia PA comic postcard copyright 1905 Copyright 1906 copyright 1907 copyright 1908 courtship Easter Postcard Ephrata PA Lancaster PA Lovers Made in Germany mother New Year Postcard niece Philadelphia PA postcard art Postcard Illustration Postcard photograph printed in Europe printed in germany Printed in Great Britain printed in Saxony Raphael Tuck & Sons Reading PA Romance St. Valentine's Day Sunday School Valentine postcard York PA
+"Birthday Greetings" 1907 Advertising Postcard birthday Birthday Postcard Chicago Illinois christmas Christmas Postcard circa 1905 circa 1908 circa 1910 circa 1915 circa 1920 circa 1925 circa 1940 Columbia PA comic postcard copyright 1905 Copyright 1906 copyright 1907 copyright 1908 courtship Easter Postcard Ephrata PA Lancaster PA Made in Germany mother New Year Postcard niece Philadelphia PA postcard art Postcard Illustration Postcard photograph printed in Europe printed in germany Printed in Great Britain printed in Saxony Raphael Tuck & Sons Reading PA Romance sister St. Valentine's Day Sunday School Valentine postcard York PA

 More Postcards